wp-plugins/loginradius-for-wordpress/readme.txt

 3. Copy and Paste API Key in LoginRadius plug-in box for 'API key'.

 = Comment setting =
 If you want to allow only registered users to comment, go to Settings > Discussion and check the box for 'Users must be registered and logged in to comment'.
 With this option turned on, users must first register or login using a social provider before posting comments.

 = Display LoginRadius interface on other pages =
-If you want LoginRadius interface to appear on any other page or post, then call function - `<?php Login_Radius_Connect_button(); ?>` after configuring LoginRadius plugin in your wordpress website.
+You can enable social login, sharing and counter anywhere in your website page/post content using shortcodes.
+Just place following shortcodes where you want to show interface<br />
+Shortcode for Social Login – [LoginRadius_Login]<br />
+Shortcode for Social Sharing – [LoginRadius_Share]<br />
+Shortcode for Social Counter – [LoginRadius_Counter]<br />

 = Technical Support Questions =
-<a href="http://support.loginradius.com/customer/portal/articles/594030-how-do-i-implement-social-login-on-my-wordpress-website-" target="_blank">How do I implement Social Login on my WordPress website?</a><br />
+<a href="http://support.loginradius.com/customer/portal/articles/971398-wordpress-social-login-installation-configuration-and-troubleshooting#Installation" target="_blank">How do I implement Social Login on my WordPress website?</a><br />
-<a href="http://support.loginradius.com/customer/portal/articles/585919-how-do-i-add-the-login-interface-on-a-comment-form-" target="_blank">How do I add the login interface on a comment form?</a><br />
-<a href="http://support.loginradius.com/customer/portal/articles/687407-how-do-i-implement-social-login-on-my-wordpress-multisite-" target="_blank">How do I implement Social Login on my WordPress Multisite?</a><br />
+<a href="http://support.loginradius.com/customer/portal/articles/971398-wordpress-social-login-installation-configuration-and-troubleshooting#multisite" target="_blank">How do I implement Social Login on my WordPress Multisite?</a><br />
-<a href="http://support.loginradius.com/customer/portal/articles/602964-problems-with-redirect-url-sticking-after-saving" target="_blank">Problems with redirect URL 'sticking' after saving</a><br />
-<a href="http://support.loginradius.com/customer/portal/articles/602971-error-warning-file_get_contents-function-file-get-contents-failed-to-open-stream" target="_blank">Error: Warning: file_get_contents [function.file-get-contents]: failed...</a><br />
-<a href="http://support.loginradius.com/customer/portal/articles/606381-where-can-i-set-the-charset-to-utf8-for-the-email-pop-up-" target="_blank">Where can I set the charset to utf8 for the email pop up ?</a><br />

 == Frequently Asked Questions ==
 = What is Social Login and why do I need it? =